Do you need an attorney for an eviction in New Jersey?

 These protections matter because tenants may raise habitability, retaliation, discrimination, or payment-related defenses.
 An attorney prepares landlords for these issues before they derail the case.

 These settlements help landlords avoid trial uncertainty and protect their rights with enforceable terms.
-Without legal guidance, landlords may attempt informal side agreements that lack legal force and are difficult to enforce.
+Without legal guidance, landlords may attempt informal side agreements are difficult to enforce.

 The cost of hiring an eviction attorney varies widely.